 An effective practice for meeting design is to have a design team work ahead of time to consider and distill the most important relevant questions to be considered by the group.
 As this blog shares, this strategic clarity and investment before the meeting “sets the table” for productive conversations.

 “Social learning networks enable better and faster knowledge feedback loops, essential for innovation and creativity…social learning is how we share implicit knowledge and get work done.” – Harold Jarche

 Combining a good question with meeting methods that get people talking in small groups and then mixing and cross-pollinating those conversations enables us to access the “collective intelligence” of a group.
 Methods such as World Café, 1-2-4-All, and Open Space allow many voices to be heard and inform the group’s understanding and development of consensus, as I have written about in other blogs.

-On October 11th, I will be hosting a workshop called The Art of Designing Meetings that Do More, which will explore more of these ideas.
+On February 6th, I will be hosting a two-hour online workshop called Meetings that Do More, which will explore more of these ideas.
 Hope you will join us!

 Credits go to (among others):

 Art of Hosting, Liberating Structures, World Café, Fran Peavey and strategic questions, Tom Atlee and the Co-Intelligence Institute, Harold Jarche, Time to Think, National Council on Dialogue and Deliberation.